 top of page

-Record cover art – an exciting investment
+Vinyl Record cover art – an exciting investment

 Record cover art has become highly collectible.
 Covers by famous artists are commanding record prices while some popular artists’ record covers are undervalued.
 Examples of artists whose cover art has grown in value in recent years are Andy Warhol, Jean-Michel Basquiat, and, not least, Banksy.
 David Shrigley’s covers are an example of undervalued covers

+Vinyl Record Cover Art on Display in a Gallery.
 Record cover art is finding its way into museum exhibitions.
 Moderna Museum in Malmö, Sweden, showed a complete collection of Andy Warhol’s record cover art in 2019.
 The picture above shows the opening evening that gathered many Warhol fans.

 A selection of Banksy’s record and CD covers is part of a Banksy retrospective called Banksy: Building Castles in the Sky currently open (until December 31st, 2022) in New York.